 version of this document in a more accessible format, please email firstname.lastname@example.org.

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 You are entitled to be told if the Disclosure and Barring Service (DBS) holds any information about you and if they do, to be provided with a copy of that information.
 This is called the ‘Right of Subject Access’.
 These rights are governed by the General Data Protection Regulation (GDPR).

-The DBS does not hold a copy of the police national computer (PNC) record of convictions, the system held by the DBS is known as a PNC extract.
-The extract contains basic identifying details such as name and date of birth of persons included on the PNC, but it doesn’t contain any conviction information.
-The police both own and maintain the PNC.
+DBS does not hold a copy of the Police National Computer (PNC) record of convictions - the system held by DBS is known as a PNC extract.
+The extract contains basic identifying details such as the name and date of birth of persons included on the PNC but doesn’t contain any conviction information.
+The police own and maintain the PNC.

-To request information, download and complete the attached subject access request form.
-The guidance notes explain the types of information you can request, costs, and how long it will take to reply to your request.
+To request information, download and complete the relevant subject access request form.
+The guidance notes explain the types of information you can request and how long it will take to reply to your request.

-If you have any enquiries about subject access, please contact us:
+If you have any enquiries about subject access, please contact us at the following address: